 · Elections of officers shall be conducted at the November meeting.

 · All terms begin with the fiscal year, January 1 to December 31.

 · The President, with approval of the Executive Committee, shall make appointments of any Executive office left vacant and for the standing committees.
 The appointments will be made by those individuals who will comprise the Executive Committee in the fiscal year following elections.

 · The President, with the approval of the Executive Committee, shall have the power to appoint such committees as necessary and appropriate for the Association.

 · Standing committees are Fund-raising, Horse Park, Trails, Trail Rides, Day Camps, Clinics, Nominations (see Section I of Article VII) and Newsletter Committees.
 Newsletter Committee will prepare, publish, and distribute a quality newsletter four (4) times a year, as directed by the Executive Committee.
-One board member appointed by the President shall chair the Newsletter Committee.
+One board participant appointed by the President shall chair the Newsletter Committee.

 DISSOLUTION OF THE ASSOCIATION:

 In the event of dissolution of the Association, the 12 acres of property donated to the Association by Jack Bunner, now commonly referred to as the Bunner Ridge Horse Park, is to be turned over to the Jack Bunner heirs, as stated in the 1996 property deed.
 All funds will be given a non-profit organization (s) having similar purposes as the Association.
 Selection of organization(s) shall be by the Executive Committee.